 Certainly there’s a time for simply listening and keeping one’s voice quiet and still.
 But, at least for me, this is not why I seek out relations to talk intimately with and converse with in the first place.
 Might as well stand in front of a mirror and talk to myself.
 Of course, I’ve also done this many times, LOL!

 I gave a good deal of thought to this today and I honestly felt bereft in trying to imagine coming to my loving sisters or brothers to share something of importance to me and have them only listen, and not add their view to my own.
 I always listen carefully to what returns to me in these conversations.
 It broadens my perception every time.

 It might even hurt my feelings to have them just listen and not also comment from the heart, and in trying to imagine it, I felt a great loneliness rise up.
 The memories I carry of my lifetime of conversing with my beloved ones pale and lose most of their value if I delete what important information came back to me in response to my sharing.

 The deeper the sharing, the more longing for the response I feel.
 And not just a response feeding back what was heard either, for this I can yell into a canyon.
 This is just fine for the purpose of clarification, but leaves me cold in terms of feeling like I’m relating and in relation, and also in terms of whether or not I’m actually being understood.
 Not just understood, but related to and cared about.

 Perhaps this is a difference in styles of communication needs.
 It is surely a big difference in expectations in coming into a relation, and in sharing.
 None are inherently right or wrong, but how interesting that what one may see as the holy grail might hurt the feelings of another.

 So, yes, please be willing to actually listen and hear me, but also respond with what moves in your heart as well.
-And, thanks to Steve, for bringing out the memories and for this deeper understanding of how precious are others and their voices!
+And, I’m grateful for what is bringing out the memories for this deeper understanding of how precious are others and their voices!
 For the increased awareness of the differences in our communication styles and needs.